Barajas04/barajas04.github.io/index.md

 # Crumbling Castle
 <img src="images/Screenshot 2022-11-09 235453.png?raw=true"/>
 <img src="images/Screenshot 2022-11-09 235550.png?raw=true"/>
 A small text-based adventure game developed for a midterm.
 Demostrates basic object-oriented programming principles such as inheritance, encapsulation, and polymorphism.
+Certain features include dynamic text, five different endings, and more.
 Named after the King Gizzard & The Lizard Wizard song of the same name for no specific reason other than the fact that I was listening to it when thinking of a name.

 ---